mdroste/stata-fastreshape/README.md

 fastreshape is an enhanced version of the built-in reshape program in Stata.

-This program runs 1.5 to 5 times faster than reshape in most use cases, particularly when the number of i values is large relative to the number of j values.
+This program runs 1.5 to 5 times faster than reshape in most use cases, particularly when the number of logical observations (i) is large relative to the number of sub-observations (j).

 Installation